-3. Carbon Monoxide Reaction Can Mimic Other Illnesses
+3. Carbon Monoxide Reaction Can Mirror Other Illnesses

-It could also cause symptoms that can be confused with the flu, viral infections and chronic fatigue syndrome, among other things.
+Carbon monoxide could also cause symptoms that can be confused with the flu, viral infections and chronic fatigue syndrome, among other things.

-How to Protect Your Home from Carbon Monoxide
+How to Protect Your Family from Carbon Monoxide

-There’s no reason to gamble with carbon monoxide poisoning.
+There’s no reason to take a chance with carbon monoxide poisoning.